-The Vehicle Identification Number (VIN) has been referred to as a vehicle's DNA.
-It is a unique combination of 17 letters and numbers assigned to the vehicle when it was built which follows it through its life.
-The VIN can be used to track the vehicle as it changes hands and as it is repaired and serviced.
-If the vehicle is severely damaged, and is assigned a "salvage title," this information appears when the VIN is used to generate a vehicle history report.
-It's also possible to determine the year, make and model by learning to read the placement of different letters and numbers in the VIN.
-We have pulled together several articles about the information which can be gathered with the VIN.
-Additionally, we are providing handy tools to get a full vehicle history report and even join discussions about vehicle identification numbers.
+Think of the Vehicle Identification Number (VIN) as a car or truck's DNA.
+It is a unique combination of 17 letters and numbers that is assigned to the vehicle when it is built and that stays with it throughout its life.
+The VIN is used to track the vehicle as it changes hands and as it is repaired and serviced.
+If the vehicle is severely damaged and is assigned a "salvage title," this information should appear when the VIN is used to generate a vehicle history report, such as those offered by AutoCheck, Carfax and the National Motor Vehicle Title Information System.
+It is also possible to determine the year, make and model by deciphering the placement of the letters and numbers in the VIN.
+We have pulled together a number of articles with more detailed information on a car's VIN.
+Finally, we provide convenient links to get a full vehicle history report and join discussions about vehicle identification numbers.